Hydrocodone/pseudoephedrine (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have trouble urinating, high blood pressure, or heart disease.
-Also tell your doctor if you have kidney disease, liver disease, Addison disease or other thyroid disorder, asthma, diabetes, digestion problems, enlarged prostate, head injury, or history of drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, asthma, diabetes, digestion or stomach problems, glaucoma, heart disease, high blood pressure, Addison disease, thyroid problems, enlarged prostate, trouble urinating, or history of head injury or drug abuse.

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.